 The accompanying Condensed Consolidated Financial Statements have been prepared assuming that EyeGate will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-At March 31, 2020, EyeGate had unrestricted Cash and Cash Equivalents of \$5,877,983, and an Accumulated Deficit of \$102,199,094.
+At June 30, 2020, EyeGate had unrestricted Cash and Cash Equivalents of \$4,688,961, and an Accumulated Deficit of \$103,916,195.
 EyeGate has incurred losses and negative cash flows since inception, and future losses are anticipated.
-Based on its cash on hand at March 31, 2020, the Company anticipates having sufficient cash to fund planned operations through December 31, 2020, however, the acceleration or reduction of cash outflows by Company management can significantly impact the timing for the need to raise additional capital to complete development of its products.
+Based on its cash on hand at June 30, 2020, the Company anticipates having sufficient cash to fund planned operations through January 31, 2021, however, the acceleration or reduction of cash outflows by Company management can significantly impact the timing for the need to raise additional capital to complete development of its products.
 To continue development, EyeGate will need to raise additional capital through equity financing, license agreements, and/or additional U.S. government grants.
 Although historically the Company has been successful at raising capital, most recently raising gross proceeds of \$5.0 million in a registered direct offering that closed on January 3, 2020, additional capital may not be available on terms favorable to EyeGate, if at all.
 On May 13, 2019, the SEC declared effective EyeGate's registration statement on Form S-3, registering a total of \$50,000,000 of its securities for sale to the public from time to time in what is known as a "shelf offering".
 The Company does not know if any future offerings, including offerings pursuant to its shelf registration statement, will succeed.
-Accordingly, no assurances can be given that Company management the Company's ability to continue as a going concern.
-The Condensed Consolidated Financial Statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities or any other adjustments that might be necessary should the Company be unable to continue as a going
+Accordingly, no assurances can be given that Company management will succeed in these endeavors.
+The Company's recurring losses from operations have caused management to determine there is substantial doubt about the Company's ability to continue as a going concern.
+The Condensed Consolidated Financial Statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or t